patrick-steele-idem/marko-vs-react/README.md

 While I, [Patrick Steele-Idem](https://github.com/patrick-steele-idem), am the author of [Marko](https://github.com/raptorjs/marko) and [Marko Widgets](https://github.com/raptorjs/marko-widgets), every effort was made to be fair and unbiased when putting together this comparison.
 I've also asked other developers to review this benchmark.
 If you find a problem please open a Github issue to discuss.

-Both Marko and React have a lot of merit when it comes to building webapps, and I was genuinely curious to see how they performed in practice.
-React has the benefit that there is only one way for a React component to update its DOM and that is via re-rendering the React component.
-When using Marko and Marko widgets there are _two_ ways for a UI component to update the DOM—either via re-rendering the component (completely destroys what was there before) or using a widget to manually manipulate the previously rendered DOM based on the new state.
-The simplification offered by React is what motivated me to compare the two approaches in more depth.
-In comparison, the Marko approach has the benefit that it is much lighter while still allowing a robust UI component architecture.
+Both Marko Widgets and React have a lot of merit when it comes to building webapps based on UI components, and I was genuinely curious to see how they performed in practice.
+Both React and Marko Widgets a DOM diffing/patching algorithm to update the view.
+However, React makes use of a virtual DOM while Marko Widgets only utilizes the real DOM.
+Marko Widgets uses the [morphdom](https://github.com/patrick-steele-idem/morphdom) module to update the DOM with the minimum number of changes

 Also, this benchmark focuses on both server-side and client-side rendering performance.
 Many apps benefit from rendering the initial page on the server since it supports SEO and it often reduces the time to render the initial page.
-All subsequent updates can easily happen on the client after the required JS and CSS code have been downloaded.
+Both React and Marko Widgets support rendering on both the server and in the browser.

 # Test Setup Overview